granthale/wip-book/content/Plots/writing.md

 Writing is then the tool to grow, deepen, revise, and bat around our thinking over time
 - [How to think in writing](https://www.henrikkarlsson.xyz/p/writing-to-think)
-- "The reader lives faster than life, the writer slower".

 ## How to write?
 - “The explicit point of a first draft is to get you to a second draft”